Uber quarterly revenue misses estimates, sees pricing pressure easing

 By Alexandria Sage and Vibhuti Sharma

-(Reuters) - Uber Technologies Inc <UBER.N> reported lower-than-expected revenue for the second quarter on Thursday, but followed ride-hailing rival Lyft Inc <LYFT.O> in saying that the pricing pressure is easing.
+Aug 8 (Reuters) - Uber Technologies Inc reported lower-than-expected revenue for the second quarter on Thursday, but followed ride-hailing rival Lyft Inc in saying that the pricing pressure is easing.

-Uber shares fell nearly 13% in extended trading, while those of Lyft were down nearly 2%.

 Uber's net loss also widened to $5.24 billion, or $4.72 per share, in the quarter ended June 30 from $878 million, or $2.01 per share, a year earlier.
 It included $3.9 billion of stock-based compensation expenses related to its IPO earlier this year.